 The fact is there is a trade-off with being able to borrow money, fast, without the need for good credit.
 This trade-off is often the total cost of the loan.

 There are two key factors that effect the cost of a car title loan – fees and interest rates.
 Fees should be fairly straight forward depending on the state.
 If you live in a state that permits high fees, make sure to look at the total moan cost, not just interest costs.

 We suggest finding a lender that does not charge many fees, and does not charge unreasonable fees.
 This leaves the interest rate as the main factor we’ll look into in this post.

 In addition to the cost of the loan it is also important to determine how much you can borrow with a title loan.

 So what is a typical title loan interest rate?
 The answer is, unfortunately, it depends.
 In certain states, the rate can be as low as 30% APR.
-On the other end of the spectrum in some states the rate can be 300% APR.
+On the other end of the spectrum in some states the rate can be as high as 300% APR.